Mtillmann/mtillmann.github.io/posts/new-drive-setup-with-ext4-in-linux.md

 <Title/>

+> Only run these commands if you know what you're doing.
+Working with partitions may lead to total data loss

 Fresh ext4 partitions have 2 issues:
 - 5% reserved space for root that is not needed on large drives: 5% of a 20TB is 1TB wasted.
 - days or weeks of waiting for the drive to complete the `ext4lazyinit` process, which is a waste of electricity and time.